 - Luxury and gift items

-San Marino does not have a strong bullion market.
+San Marino does not have a strong domestic bullion market, so buyers should set realistic expectations.

 Global Suppliers Serving San Marino

-Most gold transactions connected to San Marino rely on international suppliers.
+Many gold transactions linked to San Marino rely on international suppliers rather than businesses physically based inside the country.

 - Investment coins